 The key?
 Finding gifts that are appropriate for the occasion.
 But that can be a challenge, especially if you don’t know much about Eagle Scouts.
 In this article, we’ll discuss the ins and outs of buying gifts for Eagle Scouts, then recommend the best Eagle Scout gifts in a number of categories to make sure you have a wide selection of options, and at different price points.

 What is Eagle Scouts?

 Maybe you have someone in Eagle Scouts and honestly, aren’t versed on what exactly Eagle Scouts is.
-Eagle Scouts is the top rank within the Boy Scouts of America.
-If that doesn’t sound prestigious enough, consider this: under seven percent of all Boy Scouts are able to achieve the rank of Eagle Scouts.
+Eagle Scouts is the highest rank within the Boy Scouts of America.
+If that doesn’t sound prestigious enough, consider this: under seven percent of all Boy Scouts are able to achieve the Eagle Scout rank.

 In order to become an Eagle Scout, one is subjected to a long review process.
 The review process will be based on a submitted application, complete with the following requirements:

 - Eighteen hours of service within a year